The Permaculture Association

 Ryan Sandford-Blackburn, Strategic Communications Coordinator

 I have an overview of the organisation's communications.
-Regular tasks include compiling and editing the quarterly members' newsletter Permaculture Works (you'll receive it if you're a member), sending the monthly ebulletin, and managing social media.
-I am also coordinating the Permaculture Ambassadors project an exciting, ambitious project that will support hundreds of communicators across Britain.
+Regular tasks include compiling and editing the members' journal Permaculture Works (you'll receive it if you're a member), sending the monthly ebulletin, publishing blogs, and managing social media.
 The Permaculture Association and its members do so much great work, it's my role to help them communicate this effectively and widely.

-I'm the person you contact when you want to send us money, have queries with payments, send invoices etc. I work 14 hours a week, which leaves me time for the allotment and teaching yoga.
+I'm the person you contact when you want to send us money, have queries with payments, invoices or anything finance related!
+I work 16 hours a week.